 You really can't go wrong with this vegan Twix candy bar!
 It's one of those recipes that somehow disappears overnight.
 Try just eating one! 😉

-These Paleo and Vegan friendly Twix bars contain simple, real food ingredients.
+These paleo Twix candy bars contain simple, real food ingredients.
 They're even nut free!
 (Which, if you do a quick google search you'll quickly find that most Paleo candy bar recipes contain nuts.)

-The shortbread cookie is made of tigernut flour, coconut oil, maple syrup, vanilla and salt.
+The shortbread cookie is made with tigernut flour, coconut oil, maple syrup, vanilla and salt.
 Almond flour would be a great alternative for the tigernut flour if you aren't looking for something nut free.
-For this substitution, I recommend using 150 grams (or about 1 + 1/2 cups) of blanched almond flour.
+For this substitution, I recommend using 150 grams (or about 1 + ½ cups) of blanched almond flour.

 The caramel filling consists of dates, coconut oil, coconut flour, vanilla and salt.
 This simple, easy caramel is made in a food processor and blended to a thick, creamy paste.

 Lastly, the dark chocolate coating is made of dark chocolate chips and coconut oil.
 For this recipe, I recommend 70-85% dark chocolate.
 But really, feel free to use your favorite.
 The coconut oil thins the chocolate, making it better for dipping.